The canonical ring of a stacky curve: Classical case

 \begin{definition} Let $(X,\Delta)$ be a log curve.
 A \defiindex{log half-canonical} divisor on $(X,\Delta)$ is a divisor $L$ such that $2L$ is linearly equivalent to $K+\Delta$.
 A \defiindex{log spin curve} is a triple $(X,\Delta,L)$ where $(X,\Delta)$ is a log curve and $L$ is a log half-canonical divisor. \end{definition}

 The \defiindex{log spin canonical ring} of $(X,\Delta,L)$ is defined analogously to \eqref{eqn:spincanonicalringRL}:

-Finally, having made these definitions in the classical case, we make the same definitions in the case of a (log) stacky curve, and note that if a log stacky curve has a log half-canonical divisor then the stabilizers all have odd order.
+Having made these definitions in the classical case, we make the same definitions in the case of a (log) stacky curve.
+Finally, we note that if a log stacky curve has a log half-canonical divisor then the stabilizers all have odd order $e$, since the support of the canonical divisor at the stacky point (which has degree $(e-1)/e$) must have a numerator of even degree.